plus3it/watchmaker/CONTRIBUTING.md

 *   Explain in detail how it would work.
 *   Keep the scope as narrow as possible, to make it easier to implement.
-*   Remember that this is a volunteer-driven project, and that code contributions are welcome :)
+*   Remember that this is a community-driven, open-source project, and that code contributions are welcome. :)

 ## Development